Lynnhan95/contour-vis/README.md

 ### Step:
-1. Start from Zhejiang province, mapping Zhejiang boundary + dots (example: [http://ssz.fr/places/?eu#ac$//](http://ssz.fr/places/?eu#ac$//))
+1. Start from Zhejiang province, mapping Zhejiang boundary + dots (example: [http://ssz.fr/places/?eu#ac$//] (http://ssz.fr/places/?eu#ac$//)) . ✅
-2. Smooth outline + offset outline
+2. Smooth outline + offset outline ✅
-3. Medial axis + segmentation
+3. Medial axis + segmentation ❌ (Problem: Can not segment the region correctly because there's too many branch; Can not find all intersection points, which may due to: findMinDistance issue, or path-intersection issue).
-4. Mapping density —> color
+4. Mapping density —> color ✅ （Need to refine and aggregate them into a pure function)

 ### Schedule for December:
 1. Finish the boundary segmentation function, sub-segment counting function and color projection function, by December 28th.